 George Lynch is more than an extraordinary guitar player.
-He’s a luthier, an activist for causes he strongly believes in, plays in multiple bands and has over 20 albums worth of music.
+He’s a luthier, an activist for causes he firmly believes in plays in multiple bands and has over 20 albums worth of music.
 His work has spanned over thirty years.
-Although he was born in Washington, Lynch grew up in sunny California and it was there that he learned how to play the guitar at only ten years old.
-Roughly twenty years later, in the 1980’s, the band Dokken began to rise, with Lynch as the guitarist, Don Dokken as the vocalist, Mick Brown as the drummer and Jeff Pilson, the bassist.
+Although he was born in Washington, Lynch grew up in sunny California, and it was there that he learned how to play the guitar at only ten years old.
+Roughly two decades later, in the 1980’s, the band Dokken began to rise, with Lynch as the guitarist, Don Dokken as the vocalist, Mick Brown as the drummer and Jeff Pilson, the bassist.
 Due to the fame of Dokken, Lynch’s work became well-known.
-Lynch having been a member of Dokken is what truly started Lynch’s career.
+Lynch had been a member of Dokken is what truly started Lynch’s career.
 Dokken has sold more than ten million albums throughout the world.

 In 1990 George Lynch left to form Lynch Mob.
 George Lynch then released a solo album, entitled Sacred Groove, which was well received by his fans.

 In 1994 Lynch and Dokken reunited and released two more albums, while Lynch continued to work on his solo work.
 Regardless, Lynch and Dokken still had differences that they were not fortunate enough to settle and Lynch again left the band in 1997, returning to Lynch Mob.
 This time, Lynch took his band in a new direction, and by 1999 Lynch Mob was touring.
 After the tour, Lynch put the band on hiatus to focus on some other work.
 In 2002, Lynch brought Lynch Mob back, again, this time with more contemporary music than before.